 Application must be filed with the Supreme Judicial Court for Suffolk County, Clerk Maura S. Doyle’s office, John Adams Courthouse, Suite 1300, Boston, MA 02108-1707, at least 85 days prior to exam.

 Application may be obtained at the Court, downloaded off the Internet, or by written request.

 Exam fee: $815 (plus a $75 technology fee if filing to use a laptop computer for the essay portion)

 Admission on Motion: $1,015

 GRADING AND RESULTS

-MBE and essay scores are combined in order to determine if applicant has achieved a passing score of 270.
-Results are generally released in May for February exam and November for July exam.
+MBE and essay scores are combined to determine if a passing score of 270 was achieved.
+Results are released in early May for the February exam and November for the July exam.